 Generate code snippets efficiently

-Generate app code
+Generate code snippets from prompts

 Generate a patent application document